YongMOK/YongMOK/README.md

 ### 🎓 **Math and Physics Tutor**
 **Institute of Technology of Cambodia, Phnom Penh**
-- 📚 Guided students in mastering advanced Math and Physics concepts.
+- 📚 Guided 1st students in mastering Math and Physics concepts.
-- 🏆 Organized targeted sessions to prepare for Polytechnique oral exams.
+- 🏆 Organized targeted sessions to prepare for Institut Polytechnique De Paris oral exams.

 ---

 ## 🔬 Research Experience
 ### **Robustness of High-Dimensional Models**
-_Center of Applied Mathematics (CMAP)_
+_Center of Applied Mathematics of École Polytechnique (CMAP)_
 - 💡 Studied AI model robustness against adversarial attacks like gradient poisoning and label-flipping.
 - 🔍 Proposed a novel attack strategy to enhance AI security research.